School Admission Policy

 Our governing body applies the regulations on admissions fairly and equally to all those who wish to attend this school in accordance with the Local Authority.

-Parents can receive a copy of these regulations directly from the LA or by following the links below.
+Parents can receive a copy of these regulations directly from the LA or by following the link below:

 Richmond Borough Admissions Criteria